hempelc/jab_detector_NN_pose_estimation/README.md

-# _Pose estimation on videos unsing a Neural Network and OpenCV to detect boxing jabs_
+# _Pose estimation on videos using a Neural Network and OpenCV to detect boxing jabs_

 This notebook estimates poses of people in videos by detecting joints using a Neural Network and connecting the joints.
 The joints and their connections are then used to predict if the person is doing a boxing jab.